Are COVID-19 Vaccines Safe For Kids? Here's What You Need To Know

 All 50 states mandate childhood vaccines for public schooling – though those vaccines may differ from state to state a little bit.
 The federal government doesn’t really do that.

-But Indiana Health Commissioner Dr. Kris Box said the state has no plans to mandate the COVID-19 vaccine for anyone, including schoolchildren.
+But Indiana Health Commissioner Dr. Kris Box said recently the state has no plans to mandate the COVID-19 vaccine for anyone, including schoolchildren.

 Does the vaccine cause infertility?